tsx-khann/xml-tutorials/docs/source/XML_EXAMPLES/Agustino_Lara.rst

 - **Voice line** (signature quote that reflects their personality)
 - **Lore** (backstory that explains their motivation and history)

-This XML structure is ideal for developers, data parsers, or game databases who want to organize champion information in a way that can be easily processed or displayed on websites, mobile apps, or game companion tools.
+This XML structure is ideal for developers, data parsers, or game databases who want to organize character information in a way that can be easily processed or displayed on websites, mobile apps, or game companion tools.

 Viktor